Housing Affordability

 Why is it important?

-Housing affordability is an important issue for households and the broader economy.
-For most households, a home is their largest asset, and the cost of housing impacts how income is allocated across other essential and discretionary areas such as childcare, education, health care, and leisure activities.
+Housing affordability impacts both household financial well-being and the long-term health of the regional economy.
+For most households, a home is their largest asset, and housing costs affect how income is allocated across other essential and discretionary spending, including childcare, education, health care, and leisure activities.
 Historically, households are considered cost-burdened when housing expenditure exceeds 30% of their income.
 This designation evolved from the United States National Housing Act of 1937.
-Since personal consumption drives a large share of economic activity, housing costs play a key role in determining discretionary income.
 Home prices are influenced by several factors, including mortgage rates, demographics, income growth, new housing supply, and speculative trends.
-Housing affordability is measured by the share of income a household earning the local median income would need to purchase the local median-priced home.
-Housing affordability data comes from the Federal Reserve Bank of Atlanta.

 How do we compare?